LukasNord/git-hub-30-day-challenge/README.md

 ### November 16th:

 Went to a local Application Security meetup to discuss and learn about security practices in web development.

+### November 17th:

+Read a few chapters of `this & Object Prototypes`  from the You Don't Know JS series.